 But, of course, Democratic presidential candidates will leave their fingerprints all over the plan, while the incumbent and whoever foolishly challenges him will fight as if they were in a battle for their soul.
 We wouldn’t be in this mess had the Republicans used their two-year super majority to repeal and replace Obamacare.
 What a waste of a rubber-stamp opportunity!
 And we are left to listen to the ridiculousness, ad nauseam, of the freshman congressional class of 2018.

-Uncle, already.We value your comments!
-Please weigh in on our comment section below.
+Uncle, already.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com